epfl-dlab/aiflows/README.md

 🤖🌊 **aiFlows** embodies the <a href="docs/flows_paper.pdf">*Flows*</a> abstraction (<a href="https://arxiv.org/abs/2308.01285">arXiv</a>) and greatly simplifies the design and implementation of complex (work)Flows involving humans, AI systems, and tools.
 It enables:

-- 🧩 Modularity: Flows can be stacked like lego-blocks into arbitrarily nested structures with the complexity hidden behind a message-based interface
+- 🧩 Modularity: Flows can be stacked like Lego blocks into arbitrarily nested structures with the complexity hidden behind a message-based interface
 - 🤝 Reusability: Flows can be shared publicly on the FlowVerse, readily downloaded and reused as part of different Flows
 - 🔀 Concurrency: Being consistent with the Actor model of concurrent computation, Flows are concurrency friendly – a necessary feature for a multi-agent future